DauntlessReset/dev-docs-relearn/content/hugo/demo.md

 ---
 title: Demo Page
-description: This is a demo page to showcase some of the shortcodes available in Relearn
+description: This is a demo page to showcase some of the shortcodes available in Relearn (a Hugo template)
 ---

 ### Tables